mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-17 -- Rep. Cheri Bustos (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-17)
 ### Committees
-Cheri Bustos is the #24 Republican on the House Committee on Appropriations
+Cheri Bustos is the #24 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```